-Live life a little slower with good ole Jasper Smith as he tells tales of the civil war and examines his modest crops and farm animals.
+Live life a little slower with Robert Smith as he tells tales of the Civil War and examines his modest crops and farm animals.
 Walk back in time through a long-lived loom, crumbling cornbread and wait for it… Bahhh!
 Hear the call of the Smith Family’s lovely livestock.

 The Atlanta History Center thanks the Poppy Garden Club for their continued support of Smith Family Farm.